alexchrys99/KUL_thesis/README.md

-v1.1 bugs(mainly with the counters) fixed
+v1.1 bugs(mainly with the counters)

-"settimeout=0"(continuousrequests from API)
+"settimeout=0"(continuousrequests from API) it will deplete very fast the free plans of Cloudflared/Ngrok